 The original Compsognathus specimen was also found in Germany in nearly the same place and time as Archeopteryx; this species was the first non-avian dinosaur to be found with a nearly complete and still-articulated skeleton, and proved that some small dinosaurs were bipedal, though the bigger ones were still considered quadrupedal by everybody at the time.
 Both Archaeopteryx and Compsognathus were found in the classic “death pose” with their necks turned backwards.
 (We still don’t know why so many dinosaurs have been found in such a position.)
 The example of the “compy” also shows that really small dinosaurs were already known to science well before even the big ones made their great entry into the popular culture of the twentieth century.
 Obviously, films and non-documentary media have usually ignored them — for example, Compsognathus had to wait 130 years until it was popularized in the 1990s by one single popular series, which portrayed it in an unrealistically overly scary way in order to make it interesting to the public.

 The long-tailed pterosaur Rhamphorhynchus was found in Germany in the same site as Archaeopteryx and Compsognathusnote .
-The imprint of its membrane-wings ultimately demonstrated that pterosaurs were flying creatures (though believed by most experts to be very poor flyers until the second half of the twentieth century).
+The imprint of its membrane-wings ultimately demonstrated that pterosaurs were flying creatures and not terrestrial or aquatic as believed by many at the time (anyway, they were believed by most experts to be very poor flyers until the second half of the twentieth century).

 In the 1870s, one of the most unexpected discoveries was made in the small country of Belgium, near the town of Bernissart: a “graveyard” of about forty Iguanodon fossils found in a coal mine.
 The completeness of several of the specimens made the Belgian scientist Louis Dollo able to describe this dinosaur in a more accurate way, as a bipedal critter with a kangaroo-like posture that browsed the treetops like a giraffe (and even with a giraffe-like extensible tongue).
 Just a few years later, other spectacular “dinosaur graveyards” would be found in the United States, and in the twentieth century still others would astonish researchers all over the world.